Karen AllenTitle: Professor

-Allen is a member of the Editorial Advisory Board for US Substance Abuse and Mental Health Services Administration's Center for Substance Abuse Treatment, Treatment Improvement Protocols (TIPS), the president of the National Nurses Society on Addictions and a member of the Advisory Council: National Coordinating Center Office for Addiction Technology Transfer Centers.
+Allen is a member of the Editorial Advisory Board for US Substance Abuse and Mental Health Services Administration's Center for Substance Abuse Treatment, Treatment Improvement Protocols (TIPS), and the president of the National Nurses Society on Addictions and a member of the Advisory Council: National Coordinating Center Office for Addiction Technology Transfer Centers.

 Allen has made numerous presentations, centered mainly on women's health.

-Dr. Allen teaches,"Leadership in Nursing", "Comprehensive Overview", "Professional Nursing Concepts" for RN
+Dr. Allen teaches "Leadership in Nursing", "Comprehensive Overview", "Professional Nursing Concepts" for RN

 Current Research or Professional Activities